Spotlighting Ashley Bae, founder and CEO of Verdant Seas

 “Our team is really motivated by food insecurity issues, and one of our main challenges is to drive the price down for what is a premium product.
 If you go to the supermarket right now and you wanna buy the really nice, responsibly sourced, microalgae fed salmon, you’re going to pay a big premium for it - and I don't think you should have to.”

 As the seafood industry in the United States grows, Ashley wants to see it grow “in a way that’s healthy and makes sense for the environment,” and she turns to her “mini climate heroes” (microalgae) to do this.
-The carbon sequestration they perform and the accelerated growth of algae-fed fish both offset the higher cost of production, at least until that price can be brought down.
+Microalgae sequester carbon and accelerate the growth of fish stock, which can offset the higher cost of production.
+Work is underway to measure exactly what changes this new diet has on fish populations.

 These fish require more input to produce, and by choosing to farm animals further down the food chain (like shellfish or tilapia) the aquaculture industry could save on aquafeed costs as well as help the environment.